-To configure the Shutdown Agent (SA_vmchkhost) to switch the HOST OS in the event of an error in the virtual machine environment, you must create or modify the following file:
+To configure the Shutdown Agent (SA\vmchkhost) to switch the HOST OS in the event of an error in the virtual machine environment, you must create or modify the following file:

-'''

-/etc/opt/SMAW/SMAWsf/SA_vmchkhost.cfg

-'''
+/etc/opt/SMAW/SMAWsf/SA\vmchkhost.cfg

-Templates of the configuration file are stored in the following:
+The template of SA\vmchkhost.cfg file is stored in the following:

-'''

-/etc/opt/SMAW/SMAWsf/SA_vmchkhost.cfg.template

-'''
+/etc/opt/SMAW/SMAWsf/SA\vmchkhost.cfg.template

-Each line of the configuration file SA_vmchkhost includes the following 5 fields:
+Each line of SA\vmchkhost.cfg file includes the following five fields:

 - guest-cfname

-- CF node name of a guest OS.
+CF node name of a guest OS.

-- host-cfname

-- CF node name of the Host OS.
+- host-cfname CF node name of the Host OS. - ip-address

-- ip-address

-- IP address of the Host OS.
+IP address of the Host OS.
 Available IP addresses are IPv4 and IPv6 address.
 The link local address of IPv6 is not available.

-- user

-- Account of the Host OS.
+Account of the Host OS.

-- For a KVM environment, specify the user name that was created when setting libvirt to the Shutdown Facility.
+For a KVM environment, specify the user name that was created when setting libvirt to the Shutdown Facility.

-- password